soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 Right 'a' :: Either a Char
 ```

-Using this type, we can represent computations that may fail by using the
+With this type, we can use the
 `Left` constructor to indicate failure with some error value attached,
 and the `Right` constructor with one type to represent success with the
 expected result.